-We’ve outlined what steps to take if a letter does need to be sent, as well as ways to avoid the potentially complicated situation of keeping a portion of a tenant’s security deposit.
-You can also jump to a sample letter to the tenant for damages here.
+We’ve outlined what steps to take if a letter does need to be sent, as well as ways to avoid the potentially complicated situation of keeping a portion of a tenant’s security deposit, below.
+We’ve also create a sample letter to the tenant for damages.

 Sample Letter to Tenant for Damages + Things to Keep in Mind